 In Theorems 3.1 and 3.2 we showed that the trio of test statistics may be approximated by a quadratic form in ε .
 The next two theorems state the asymptotic distribution of these quadratic forms under suitable conditions.

 Theorem 3.3.
-Suppose that Assumptions 1, 2 and 3 hold.
-Suppose also that
+Suppose that H_0 , Assumptions 1, 2, 3 and 5 hold.
+Then